 Desired=Unknown/Install/Remove/Purge/Hold | Status=Not/Inst/Conf-files/Unpacked/halF-conf/Half-inst/trig-aWait/Trig-pend |/ Err?=(none)/Reinst-required (Status,Err: uppercase=bad) ||/ Name Version Architecture Description +++-================-=============-============-===================================== ii telegram-desktop 4.x.x amd64 fast and secure messaging application

-Additionally, Snap provides another method for installing Telegram with automatic background updates and sandboxed execution.
-Since snapd is not installed by default on Debian, you need to set it up before installing Telegram.
+Snap provides another method for installing Telegram with automatic background updates and sandboxed execution.
+Since snapd is not installed by default on Debian, the steps below cover the initial setup.
+For a full overview of Snap on Debian, see our Snapd installation guide for Debian.

 sudo apt update && sudo apt install snapd

-Next, install the core snap to get the latest snapd features:
+Install the core snap to pull in the latest snapd features:

 sudo snap install snapd